NamanG0yal/NamanG0yal/README.md

 🎓 **Student** | 💻 **Aspiring [Field/Role]** | 🌟 **Passionate about [Area of Interest]**

-I am a [Your Current Status, e.g., "final-year Computer Science student at XYZ University"] with a passion for [key interests, e.g., "building scalable web applications, machine learning, and problem-solving"].
+I am a fresher at Indian Institute of Technology , Delhi  with a passion for problem solving , mathematics  , computer science.
 I enjoy learning new technologies and applying my skills to solve real-world challenges.

 ---